Mechanical Engineering

 Amrit Nam Khalsa, mechanical engineering ’18, didn’t even consider a career in aerospace until he was a senior.
 His first job after graduation?
 Testing and troubleshooting a critical component of the $10 billion James Webb Space Telescope.

-This new curriculum for the Bachelor of Science in Mechanical Engineering degree (BSME) will introduce new transcript-visible Options, informing potential employers of the students specialized knowledge and skills while also providing students with guidance on course selection.
+This new curriculum for the Bachelor of Science in Mechanical Engineering degree will introduce new transcript-visible options, informing potential employers of the students specialized knowledge and skills while also providing students with guidance on course selection.

 Students will be required to choose one of the six new specialized options, or choose the default option of Mechanical Engineering Science, which allows them to be flexible without focusing on one area within Mechanical Engineering.

-Other curriculum improvements include a new dynamics course for ME students, a new programming course in the second year, and a streamlined thermal-fluid sciences sequence.
+Other curriculum improvements include a new dynamics course, a new programming course in the second year, and a streamlined thermal-fluid sciences sequence.

-If current students would like to transfer into the new Bachelor of Science and Mechanical Engineering curriculum, please fill out the form below:
+Current students who would like to transfer into the new Bachelor of Science in Mechanical Engineering curriculum, please fill out the form below:

 Consent Form